gibbz00/evolve/README.md

     (/data0 for the first created partition after /, /data1 for the second and so on.)
 ```

-So in other words: A minumum requirement is making sure that the storage device with the Windows install has at least of free unallocated partition space.
-Check also that only only EFI partition exists!

-### Github

-It includes the GITHUB_TOKEN that can be set if Github will be used.
-It's used internally with `gh auth login`, before the autoremoval of evolve.env.
-The token will in other words not be written as plain text once the setup is finished.
-Minimum required scopes for the provided token are: "repo", "read:org".
+### USER, ROOT and HOST setup
+$HOST_NAME
+$ROOT_PASSWORD
+    mention _ssh_initial_passwd
+$USER_PASSWORD=''
+$USERNAME=''

 ### Locale

+$COUNTRY='SE'
+$TIMEZONE='Europe/Stockholm'
 Locales can be a bit tricky.
 And I've chosen to go the route in which they're defined in .config/locale.conf.
 It's exception to the common system setup steps which is not configured in evolve.env.
 A further explanation as for why that is the case can be found in that file.
 (src/setup/skel/.config/locale.conf would be the repo path.)

-# Usage

-## Workstation
+### UI

+    $GUI=false

+### Keyboard

+    $SWAP_CAPS_ESCAPE=false
+    $SWAP_LCTRL_LALT=false

+    Mention that GUI layouts are set in sway config.

-### Requirements
+### Git

-* A x86_64 machine with UEFI support with Windows already installed (target).
-Should be using a GPT partition table.
-(EFI system partition created by Windows will be reused.)
-* USB stick with at least XX GB.
+$GIT_USERNAME=''
+$GIT_EMAIL_ADRESSS=''
+$GITHUB_TOKEN='XXXX'

+If Github will be used.
+It's used internally with `gh auth login`, before the autoremoval of evolve.env.
+The token will in other words not be written as plain text once the setup has finished.
+Minimum required scopes for the provided token are: "repo", "read:org".

+# Useage

+0. Meet the requirements.
+Other than those listed in the supported hardware and the evolve.env explanation sections, the following will neet to be met:
+* Root access on the preparation machine.
-* Internet connection by ethernet on the target machine.
-Wireless install is currently not implemented.
+* Physical access and a ethernet connecton to the target machine.
+* Installation medium with at least 8GB.
+Any important data backed up as the contets will irrevocaly be wiped from it.
+The installation medium is an SD-card on the RPI4 and normally a USB stick in the other cases.
-* Special dependencies:  `curl`, `parted`, `sshpass`, `archiso`
+* Special dependencies installed on current system:  `curl`, `parted`, `sshpass`.
+And for `uefi`: `archiso`

-### Usage

-1. Download the necessary scripts.
+1. Then download the necessary scripts:

 ```bash
 curl --location https://github.com/gibbz00/evolve/archive/development.tar.gz \